Perth, Scotland: Early history

+15th–19th centuries

 King James I of Scotland was assassinated in Perth in 1437, by followers of Walter Stewart, Earl of Atholl, at Blackfriars church.

 In May 1559, John Knox instigated the Scottish Reformation at grass-roots level with a sermon against 'idolatry' in the burgh kirk of St John the Baptist.
 An inflamed mob quickly destroyed the altars in the kirk, and attacked the Houses of the Greyfriars and Blackfriars, and the Carthusian Priory.
 Scone Abbey was sacked shortly afterwards.
 The regent of infant Mary, Queen of Scots, her mother Marie de Guise, was successful in quelling the rioting but presbyterianism in Perth remained strong.
 Perth played a part in the Covenanting struggle and Perth was sacked for two days by Royalist troops after the Battle of Tippermuir in 1644.
 In 1651, Charles II was crowned at nearby Scone Abbey, the traditional site of the investiture of Kings of Scots.
 That same year, Oliver Cromwell came to Perth following his victory in the Battle of Dunbar and established a fortified citadel on the South Inch, one of five occupation forts built to control Scotland.
 The restoration of Charles II was not without incident, and with the Act of Settlement in 1701, came the Jacobite uprisings.
 The city was occupied by Jacobite soldiers in 1689, 1715 and 1745.

 In 1760, Perth Academy was founded, and major industry came to the city, now with a population of 15,000.
 Linen, leather, bleached products and whisky were its major exports.
 Given its location, Perth was perfectly placed to become a key transport centre with the coming of the railways.
 The first railway station in Perth was built in 1848.
 Horse-drawn carriages became popular in the 1890s; they were quickly replaced by electric trams of Perth Corporation Tramways.

+20th and 21st centuries

 Despite being a garrison city and undergoing major social and industrial developments during the First World War, Perth remained relatively unchanged.
 In 1829, with the settlement of the Swan River Colony, in Western Australia, Sir George Murray wanted it to be named Perth after the place where he was born.
 The ship Parmelia sailed to Australia to found the new settlement.
 The old Municipal Buildings were completed in 1881, although the Perth and Kinross District Council moved to the former head office of General Accident at No. 2 High Street in 1984.

 Today, Perth serves as a retail centre for the surrounding area.
-This includes a main shopping centre — St John's Centre — along with a pedestrianised high street and many independent and specialist shops.
+This includes a main shopping centre—St John's Centre—along with a pedestrianised high street and many independent and specialist shops.
 The city also has "an embarrassing abundance of public houses".
 Main employers in the city now include Aviva, Royal Bank of Scotland and Scottish and Southern Energy.